Coronavirus (COVID-19): Find the Latest Information & Updates Here

 - Rob Hulse, Executive Vice-President - Rob@LawrenceRealtor.com

 For best contact, please reference the List of Position Responsibilities.
 Office Phone Line – 785-842-1843.

-As a reminder, all LBOR classes, meetings and events are cancelled thru the end of March.
-LBOR Leadership will evaluate the status of future classes, meetings and events on April 1st.
-Please follow the published calendars available in the Paragon homepage, or at lawrencerealtor.com/events.
+As a reminder, all LBOR classes, meetings and events are currently being held virtual.
+LBOR Leadership will evaluate the status of future classes, meetings, and events monthly.
+Please follow the published calendars available in the Paragon homepage, or the events calendar.